Epidemiology and Pathogenesis

 - In 80% of cases, bleeding stops spontaneously.
 However, for actively bleeding lesions, treatment options include:

-- First line: endoscopic interventions, including injection of epinephrine, electrocoagulation, or band ligation
+- 1st line: endoscopic interventions, including injection of epinephrine, electrocoagulation, or band ligation

 - Boerhaave’s syndrome: perforated esophagus resulting from a full-thickness tear, which requires immediate surgery to lessen the risk of mediastinitis and sepsis.
 The pathogenic mechanism is identical to that of MWS (sudden increased intraluminal esophageal pressure due to forceful vomiting or retching).
 Symptoms may include subcutaneous emphysema with crepitus on examination, pneumomediastinum, odynophagia, and dyspnea.